Identicon-Dao/.github/profile/README.md

-# Identicon DAO
+# Identicon

 As a team we are focused on identity and blockchain enabled attestation protocols, tools, projects and products.

-This is the home for managing all the DAO projects and repos.
+This is the home for managing all our projects and repos.

 **www**: [identicon.network](http://identicon.network)